You break it, you buy it

 A note stating the rule signed by "Man with weapon".

-The Pottery Barn rule, in U.S. English, is a policy of "you break it, you've bought it" or "you break it, you buy it" or "you break it, you remake it", by which a retail store holds a customer responsible for damage done to merchandise on display.
+"You break it, you buy it", "you break it, you've bought it", or "you break it, you remake it" are terms for a policy by which a retail store holds a customer responsible for damage done to merchandise on display.
 It generally encourages customers to be careful when handling others' property.
-It is an analogy often used in the political or military arena to suggest that if an actor inadvertently creates a problem, the actor is obliged to provide the resources necessary to correct it.
+In United States politics, the phrase has also been used metaphorically, to suggest that if an actor inadvertently creates a problem, the actor is obliged to provide the resources necessary to correct it.
+During the Iraq War, this principle was referred to as the Pottery Barn rule, although that company does not have such a policy.

 Origin

 The phrase "If you break it, you've bought it" was reportedly first used in 1952 by a Miami Beach gift shop, who posted the message over their fragile merchandise.

 Individually operated furnishing stores selling fragile goods (art, pottery, and sculptures) often post a "you break it, you buy it" sign.
 According to legal experts, 'If the sign is big enough, and prominently displayed, it can be argued that you were given what lawyers call "sufficient notice"' and 'In this case, just by entering the store you agree to the terms of the sign, even if you didn't read it'.
 In addition, it is the customer's responsibility to be careful in a premises with many fragile valuable goods; so careless behavior such as an untied shoelace or horsing around can be regarded as negligent.
 However the rule is rarely enforced, as the establishment cannot detain a customer for non-payment of damages and instead would have to file a civil suit against that customer.
 In actual practice even a civil suit is unlikely if the patron lacks the means to pay, such as damaged artwork in a museum that could be worth millions.

 In reality, Pottery Barn, a chain of upscale home furnishing stores in the United States, does not have a "you break it, you bought it" policy, but instead writes off broken merchandise as a loss, as do most large American retailers.
 Legal doctrine also holds that a retailer incurs the risk that merchandise will be destroyed by placing it where customers can handle it and not doing anything to discourage them.